Vision-Live/bdsi.utwente.nl/_team/8-peter.md

 *ROLE:* I represent the department of Technology, Human and Institutional Behaviour (HIB) in BDSI.

-*NEED HELP:* I 'm happy to help you with questions about the optimal design, statistical analysis and power calculations for your observational or intervention studies.
+*NEED HELP:* I'm happy to help you with questions about the optimal design, statistical analysis and power calculations for your observational or intervention studies.
 I can also support you with measurement development and evaluation projects and with different types of multilevel and latent variable modelling analyses such as structural equation modelling.